Dino Park Surprisingly fun, but small, dinosaur theme park in Kemer

 We understand it can get quite busy in high tourism season, so we recommend going in early Spring or late Fall before crowds get too big.
 You will miss out on the pool area, but there are so many other places to swim in Antalya.
 (Namely, the beach.)

-According to a paper they showed us in January 2022, included in your entry fee are a walk through the park where you will meet the dinosaurs, a sandy play area to dig for “fossils,” a trampoline, the “Survivor” Park, a few dinosaurs you can climb on and have your picture taken with, the pool (when it is open), and the petting zoo area.
+Included in your entry fee are a walk through the park where you will meet the dinosaurs, a sandy play area to dig for “fossils,” a trampoline, the “Survivor” Park, a few dinosaurs you can climb on and have your picture taken with, the pool (when it is open), and the petting zoo area.
 Extra fees are charged for the 7D movie and just about everything else.

 Getting There